Yeary02/techin510lab5/README.md

 - API Scalability: How well does the Gemini API scale with increased user load?
 The application's performance under stress, especially with concurrent users, remains a question, particularly considering the potential for rate limiting by the API.
 - Response Time Variability: The response time from the Gemini API appeared to vary based on the complexity of the term provided.
 This variability could impact user experience, especially in a real-time web application setting.
 Further investigation is needed to determine average response times and potential optimizations.

+## New prompting techniques
+- Adopt a persona as a Stable Diffusion prompt assistant
+- Utilize delimiters to structure prompts effectively
+- Implement a consistent output format for clarity